SoDOff-Project/sodoff/README.md

 #### Supported Clients

+The server support multiple versions of School of Dragons and some other JS online games (like Magic & Mythies, Math Blaster and World of JumpStart).

-For each supported client version, there must be a corresponding file located at `assets/DWADragonsUnity/{PLATFORM}/{VERSION}/DWADragonsMain.xml`.
+For each supported SoD client version, there must be a corresponding file located at `assets/conf/{PLATFORM}/{VERSION}/DWADragonsMain.xml`.
 By default (modifiable in appsettings.json), files for version 2.5.0 and newer will be automatically encrypted to meet the client's requirements.

 A sample file is provided for `{PLATFORM} = WIN`, `{VERSION} = 3.31.0`.